 Sturgis - Education & Training

 Students in the Meade County School District take the annual Dakota STEP test to ensure that the district is making adequate yearly progress (AYP) in reading and math.
 According the State of South Dakota's report card, Meade County students achieved AYP in all categories in all grades tested in elementary, middle and high schools in the spring of 2011.
-Brown High School’s graduation rate was 75.1 percent in 2011, down from the 85.9 percent rate posted in 2010 and lower than the statewide average of 83.3 percent.
+Brown High School’s graduation rate was 84 percent in 2012, up from 75.1 percent in 2011and higher than the statewide average of 83.3 percent.

-With a 2.8 percent dropout rate, the district graduated 146 students in 2011.
-One hundred and two students took the ACT exam.
-The average composite score was 21.6.
-To view a statistical profile of funding, student and staff data, see the South Dakota Department of Education's 2010-2011 Profile of Meade School District.
+With a 1.4 percent dropout rate, the district graduated 133 students in 2012.
+Ninety-three students took the ACT exam.
+The average composite score was 21.4.
+To view a statistical profile of funding, student and staff data, see the South Dakota Department of Education's 2011-2012 Profile of Meade School District.

 Sturgis is home to the district’s administrative offices.
 The Meade County Board of Education is composed of nine members, elected to either two or three year terms.
 School board meetings are held at Williams Middle School, 1230 Douglas Street, the second Tuesday of each month at 6:30 pm.
 Meetings are open to the public.
 The board agenda is available the Friday prior to the meeting.
 Citizens wishing to address the board should indicate on a sign-in sheet whether they will comment on an agenda item or during an open forum.
 Citizens wishing to place an item on the agenda should contact the superintendent at least 10 days prior to a meeting.